pepstock-org/Charba-Wiki/docs/Gradients.md

 **Charba** enables the usage of gradient providing some helpful configuration in order to enable you to do not use any dimensions or calculate them.

-The gradient is mapped into [Gradient](http://www.pepstock.org/Charba/3.3/org/pepstock/charba/client/colors/Gradient.html), which can configure both linear and radial gradients.
+The gradient is mapped in the [Gradient](http://www.pepstock.org/Charba/3.3/org/pepstock/charba/client/colors/Gradient.html), which can configure both linear and radial gradients.

 ## Types